MV Wilhelm Gustloff: Rescue of Pegaway

-For her third voyage Wilhelm Gustloff left Hamburg on 1 April 1938 under the command of Carl Lübbe to join the KdF ships Der Deutsche, Oceania and Sierra Cordoba on a group cruise of the North Sea.
+For her third voyage, Wilhelm Gustloff left Hamburg on 1 April 1938 under the command of Carl Lübbe to join the KdF ships Der Deutsche, Oceania and Sierra Cordoba on a group cruise of the North Sea.
 A storm developed on 3 April with winds up to 100 km/h that forced the four ships apart.
-Meanwhile, the 1,836 gross ton coal freighter Pegaway, which had departed the Tyne on 2 April for Hamburg, was also caught up in the storm.
-Cargo and machinery were washed from Pegaway's decks and the ship lost maneuverability as the storm increased in intensity.
+Meanwhile, the 1,836 gross ton British coal freighter Pegaway, which had departed Tyne on 2 April for Hamburg, was also caught up in the storm.
+Cargo and machinery were washed from Pegaway's decks and the ship soon lost maneuverability.
 By 4 April, it was taking on water and slowly sinking.

 At 4 am, Captain G. W. Ward of Pegaway issued an SOS when the ship was 20 nmi northwest of the island of Terschelling, off the coast of the Netherlands.
 The closest of the ships that answered the distress call was Wilhelm Gustloff, which reached Pegaway at 6 am.
 She launched her Lifeboat No. 1, with a crew of twelve under the command of Second Officer Meyer.
-The oar-powered lifeboat was unable to come aside Pegaway in the heavy seas and looked in danger of needing rescuing.
-Lifeboat No. 6, with a crew of ten under the command of Second Officer Schürmann, was then lowered.
-As it had a motor, it was better able to handle the waves.
+The oar-powered lifeboat was unable to come aside Pegaway in the heavy seas and looked in danger of needing to be rescued itself.
+Lifeboat No. 6, with a crew of ten under the command of Third Officer Schürmann, was then lowered.
+As it was motor-powered, it was better able to handle the waves.

 After first assisting their shipmates in Lifeboat No. 1 to head back towards Wilhelm Gustloff, Schürmann was able to reach Pegaway.
-One by one the 19 men on Pegaway jumped into the sea and were hauled onto Lifeboat No. 6, with both them and the crew of the lifeboat back at Wilhelm Gustloff by 7:45 am.
-By now a Dutch tugboat had arrived but was unable to save Pegaway, which soon rolled to port and sank.
-Lifeboat No. 1 had been so badly damaged by the waves that after its crew had climbed up via ladders to the safety of their ship it was set adrift, to later be washed up on the shores of Terschelling on 2 May.
+One by one, the 19 men on Pegaway jumped into the sea and were hauled onto Lifeboat No. 6, with both them and the crew of the lifeboat back at Wilhelm Gustloff by 7:45 am.
+A Dutch tugboat soon arrived but was unable to save Pegaway, which soon rolled to port and sank.
+Lifeboat No. 1 had been so badly damaged by the waves that after its crew had climbed up via ladders to the safety of their ship that it was set adrift, to later be washed up on the shores of Terschelling on 2 May.